Les Trois Oursons

-We have native French teachers who deliver the French-bilingual environment for the children.
-We employ fully trained Montessori teachers as well as members of staff having an alternative qualification in childcare.
-This helps provide variety within the nursery and ensures that the needs of our little children (10 months -2 ½ ) are carefully monitored, nurtured and supported throughout their day at school.
-Many of our teachers are themselves parents and we understand that often babies and toddlers require different care and activities, as well as sleep, cuddles & nappy changes.
+We have native French teachers who deliver the French-bilingual environment for the children and Chinese teachers for our Introduction to Mandarin.
+We employ fully trained Montessori teachers as well as members of staff having an alternative qualifications in childcare.
+This helps provide variety within the nursery and ensures that the needs of our little children (8 months -2 ½ ) are carefully monitored, nurtured and supported throughout their day at school.
+Many of our teachers are themselves parents, and we understand that often babies and toddlers require different care and activities, as well as sleep, cuddles & nappy changes.

 Our Nursery Manager, Marina Blanco takes care of all the day-to-day running of the nursery.
 Either the manager or the deputy manager will show you around when you book a visit.